faizan4devloper/band-landing-page/README.md

 import React, { useState, useRef } from "react";
 import { Link } from "react-router-dom";
+import { useTheme } from '../components/Context/ThemeProvider'; // Import your ThemeProvider context
 import styles from "./AllCardsPage.module.css";
 import Card from "./Cards";
 import CategorySidebar from "./CategorySidebar";